FreedentGoutGit/Datamaterasu/milestone-2.md

 To give our visualization and the story more meaning, we would also like to implement the following on top of the basic premise:

-* Ability to focus and filter within the Globe.gl visualization, such as filtering emissions by industry or focusing to emissions per city, rather than per country
+* **Emissions:** Ability to focus and filter within the Globe.gl visualization, such as filtering emissions by industry or focusing to emissions per city, rather than per country
-* Showcase the "future consequences" data at a global scale, either on a 2D map or 3D globe, demonstrating the increased frequency and geographic location of natural disasters and other consequences
+* **Impact:** Showcase the "future consequences" data at a global scale, either on a 2D map or 3D globe, demonstrating the increased frequency and geographic location of natural disasters and other consequences
-* Similarly, demonstrate the advance and implementation of potential solutions with concrete examples by country and industry
+* **Solutions:** Similarly, demonstrate the advance and implementation of potential solutions with concrete examples by country and industry
-* Graph the implementation of implemented solutions against the rate of consequences, showcasing how the solutions have real-world affects
+* **Hybrid:** Graph the implementation of implemented solutions against the rate of consequences, showcasing how the solutions have real-world affects

 ## Basic Prototype
-We have created a basic prototype of the webpage with a simple Globe.gl visualization, which can be found [here](https://freedentgoutgit.github.io/Datamaterasu/website/) or by running a basic web server in the `website/` directory
+We have created a basic prototype of the webpage with interactive informative charts and a simple Globe.gl visualization, which can be found [here](https://freedentgoutgit.github.io/Datamaterasu/website/) or by running a basic web server in the `website/` directory.
+The page scrolling functionnalities were implemented using [fullPage.js](https://github.com/alvarotrigo/fullPage.js?).